KaliNikolova/concept_backend/design/concepts/overall_concept_design.md

 5. **Comparing LLM Models for Implementing Code:** Generally Gemini 2.5 pro was better with modifying specific parts of the code and implementations in general - it followed the prompts more closely.
 For instance, I had to rerun the prompt for implementing UserAccount with Gemini flash but it worked well with pro:

     - Working implementation from the first time using Gemini 2.5 pro: [20251021_185449.e6308c8b](../../context/design/concepts/UserAccount/implementation.md/20251021_185449.e6308c8b.md)

+# Updates in 4b:

+### Planner:

+Added `_getScheduledTasks` and tests for it to have access to the current schedule.

+### Tasks:

+I added task title, taking the function of "description" before.
+Now description is a more lengthy text used as more extensive explanation of the task.